Kappa (folklore): Fukuoka Prefecture

 The Takahashi-jinja of Yoshii-machi in Ukiha city (formerly Yoshii town), which is situated by the Kose River, holds an annual kappa sumo tournament in September.
 (Note: Nakamura conjectures that its origin is tied to the circulation of rituals or charms against water disaster and praying for rain, which started at the advent of floodings in the Kyōwa era.
 In Kyōwa 2/1802, the Tone River flooded, and a mountain tsunami (mudslide) event occurred with the Chikugo River that same year.
 Some years later in Kasshi yawa Vol. 65 (c.
 1822) author Matsura Seizan writes of an amulet of a kappa labeled Fukutarō ("good luck lad") to be used as "water disaster charm" and "charm against pox" which was circulating the year before in his fiefdom (Hirado Domain, Nagasaki).
-Seizan writes that this originates from a fisherman's family in village, Sagami Province (now in Kanagawa Prefecture), who were in the habit of using charms against water disaster, then one night in 1801, the elder sister of the man, named Shigeemon dreamt a vist from a kappa-like child instructing that a shrine be built.)
+Seizan writes that this originates from a fisherman's family in village, Sagami Province (now in Kanagawa Prefecture), who were in the habit of using charms against water disaster, then one night in 1801, the elder sister of the man, named Shigeemon dreamt a visit from a kappa-like child instructing that a shrine be built.)

-One legend dating to the time of Chikugo Province, Tenmei 3/1783, at (now in Sawara-ku, Fukuoka), a vassal samurai was getting the fish he caught on his fishing pole stolen.
+One legend dating to the time of Chikugo Province, Tenmei 3/1783, at Momochi (now in Sawara-ku, Fukuoka), a vassal samurai was getting the fish he caught on his fishing pole stolen.
 Three teenage sons kept watch and saw what looked like a dark-skinned boy about 7, 8 years of age making off with the fish basket.
 After spilling its dish water, it was subdued, when the parent appeared and in exchange of the child kappas release, submitted a written oath that no drownings shall occur along Momochi's shore for the next 80 years, which was entrusted to Sengan-ji (千眼寺) (extant temple at Fujisaki, Sawara-ku).

 Another legend attached to the old place name (now in Chuo-ku, Fukuoka) concerns a sake-drinking kappa.
 It was drunken and asleep leaning on a pine tree under a moonlit sky.
 A boatman named Kahei oared out doing some fishing while drinking at the same time, the kappa approached but was refused sharing the sake and got shooed away, so it later stole back and drank all the sake, the kappa was forgiven after offering to bring fish to the man on days of a bad catch.
 The pine was a known monument by the mouth of the and stood until modern times.